 - Currency: The currency of the invoice failed to be paid, e.g., USD, GBP

-- Invoice: The invoice this failed payment is attributed to
+- Invoice: The invoice this failed payment is tied to in Stripe

 - Reason: The reason in Stripe this payment failed, e.g., Your card has expired, Your card was declined

-This metric records an event every time an invoice is issued to your customers through Stripe.
-This metric is useful for segmenting on customers who have been issued an invoice but have either not paid or had a payment fail.
+This metric is recorded every time an invoice is issued to your customers through Stripe.
+Use this metric to segment on customers who have been issued an invoice, but either have not paid or had a payment fail.
 It can also be used to trigger segments to notify customers of an upcoming payment.

 This metric records an event when you refund a payment through Stripe.
 You can filter and target Refunded Payment events based on the following criteria: